 • The right to lodge a complaint with the Information Commissioners Office.

-If you would like further information about any of these rights, please contact DHU’s Data
+If you would like further information about any of these rights, please contact DHU’s Data Protection Officer or visit our website.

 Should DHU wish to use your personal data for a new purpose, not covered by this Data Protection Privacy Notice, then the Company will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.